materialsproject/fireworks/docs/index.rst

 Some (but not all) of its features include:

-* A clean and flexible Python API plus a powerful command-line interface
+* A clean and flexible Python API, a powerful command-line interface, and a *built-in*, automatic web service for monitoring workflows

 * A database backend (MongoDB) lets you add, remove, and rerun workflows or search for the status of certain workflows.